 But because they necessarily link their truth and goodness claims, the other two axioms of contemporary morality have fared more poorly.

 But what of that lever that empiricism applied to commonsense reasoning, demonstrating its inadequacy to the complexity of reality?
-First, despite that depth, natural science has demonstrated its competency to control nature to human ends, at least to a degree.
+How could any ordinary reasoning prove up to the task of finding and pursuing categorical morality?
+Three considerations give us some hope that it can.
+First, despite reality’s complexity, natural science has demonstrated its competency to control nature to human ends, at least to a degree.
 That attests to the power of human reason to know the reality that frames its moral concerns even when knowledge is provisional and open to self-correction.
-Secondly, the commonsense reasoning so discredited by empirical science was both tainted by traditional considerations and too similar to undifferentiated experience.
-Its jumbling of truth and goodness judgments was anything but a prudent use of judgment.
+Secondly, the commonsense reasoning so discredited by empirical science was both tainted by traditional considerations and too similar to ordinary experience.
+Its jumbling of truth and goodness judgments was anything but a prudent use of judgment, and it was further confused by the misleading and pseudo-scientific claims of the human sciences throughout the twentieth century.
 Third, many of the empirical studies that cast doubt upon commonsense reasoning do not impact human experience at all.
 I can hold the knowledge that my desk is solid and that it is mostly space at the atomic level as compatible judgments.
-Both are true, the former at the experiential and the latter at the experimental level.
+Both are true, the former at the perceptual and the latter at the theoretical level.
 Students are sometimes shocked to hear that the Newtonian physics they learned in high school is incorrect at speeds approaching that of light, but since their classrooms rarely approach that speed, the simpler Newtonian physics provides accurate judgments for the classroom experience.
 Both relativist and Newtonian physics are true, but at different levels of complexity.
 Euclidian geometry works on paper, Cartesian in space, and multi-dimensional geometry in a theoretical space-time at the edge of contemporary physics.
 All are true for the conditions in which they are employed.
-The conditions for prudential reasoning, everyday logic, are entirely conducive to its practice, provided it is employed with appropriate respect for the provisional truths it reveals and with an openness to improved reasoning or evidence as examined experience allows.
+The conditions for prudential reasoning are entirely conducive to its practice, provided it is employed with appropriate respect for the provisional truths it reveals and with an openness to improved reasoning or evidence as examined experience allows.